 2. Beauty website

 If your friends are always asking you about your skincare routine or how you drew your siren eyeliner so perfectly, consider creating a beauty website.
 You can create tutorials using Wix’s video maker or upload videos you’ve already made.
 This selection of makeup and cosmetics website templates offers an array of stylish website design ideas to fuel your inspiration.
+You can also use your website as a review site for beauty products and techniques.

 3. Finance website